pincoin/fastapi-from-dj/README.md

 # fastapi-from-dj
 This is a FastAPI boilerplate template for quick start.

-This project watches the same database schemes installed by Django.
+This project watches the same database schemes which was installed by Django.

 This project is based on Python 3.10+ and SQLAlchemy 1.4+ in order to utilize async connections.

 ## Features
 * SQLAlchemy Async Core + CRUD on PostgreSQL
+* Alembic migrations
 * OAuth2 + JWT (Django scheme-compatible)

 # Getting started